-CMR 35,021 - are a critical component of the Massachusetts educator evaluation framework and are required for every educator.
-Rubrics are Rubrics -- defined in the regulations as "scoring tool[s] that describe characteristics of practice or artifacts at different levels of performance" (603 develop a common terminology, and structure to organize evidence, and (3) make informed professional judgments about formative and designed to help educators and evaluators (1) develop a consistent, shared understanding of what proficient performance looks like in practice, (2) summative performance ratings on each Standard and overall.
-This appendix contains the ESE Model School-Level Administrator Rubric.
+2MR 35.021 - are a orfical component of the Massachusetts educator evaluation framework and are required for every educator.
+Rubrics are develop a common ferminology, and structure to organize evidence, and (3) make informed professional judgments about formative and designed to help educators and évaluators (1) develop a consistent, shared understanding of what proficient performance locks like in practice, (2) Rubrics - defined in the regulations as "scoring bodist that describe charactaristics of practice or artifacts at different levels of performance" summative pertormance ratings on each Standard and overall.
+This appendix contains the ESE Model School-Level Administrator Rubric